Supersenses Privacy Policy

 • Law enforcement or regulators when legally required

-• Successor entities in the event of a merger, acquisition, or sale of assets (commitments in this Policy remain in force)
+• Successor entities in the event of a merger, acquisition, or sale of assets (commitments in this Policy remain in force, and successors may continue using data as described herein)

 VI.
 Data Security and Retention

-We retain personal information only as long as necessary for operational, legal, and research purposes.
-Where feasible, we minimize the personal information we store, separate identifiers from test results, and convert data to de-identified or aggregated form for longer-term retention and research.
-De-identified data may be retained indefinitely.
+We retain personal information only as long as necessary for operational, legal, and research purposes, considering the context and legal obligations.
+Where feasible, we minimize storage, separate identifiers from test results, and convert data to de-identified or aggregated form for longer-term retention.
+De-identified data may be retained indefinitely for research/statistical purposes.

 VII.
 Cookies and Tracking